 The undisturbed areas around the active mine are intended to protect the quarry from encroachments by other land uses and to protect nearby land uses from adverse effects of the mining.
-At the time of our inspection, the Buffer Areas appeared undisturbed and providing the buffer effect intended, except in the case of the new haul road by the rock plant.
+At the time of our inspection, the Buffer Areas appeared undisturbed except in the case of the un-permitted haul road by the rock plant.
+[See section 12 below.]